gravitational/teleport/docs/4.3/enterprise/ssh_rbac.md

       'environment': '^test|staging$'

     # defines roles that this user can can request.
-    # needed for teleports request workflow
+    # needed for teleport's request workflow
     # https://gravitational.com/teleport/docs/enterprise/workflow/
     request:
       roles: